 - Try wearing earplugs if you’re sensitive to noise.
 There are several types of earplugs available, so try them out to find ones that are comfortable.

 - Turn down the room temperature.
 Research has shown that keeping the temperature between 60-67 degrees at night improves sleep quality.

 - If you can’t sleep, make it a rule that the kitchen is off limits after your evening meal.
 Rewarding not sleeping with food can create a bad habit.

 Finding your daily calorie maintenance level is a bit of a dance.
 But with patience and time, you’ll find your sweet spot.
 Keep in mind that everyone has his or her own unique metabolism and number of calories needed to maintain weight.
 Someone who is more active, for example, should take in more calories than someone who is less active.

 The road to successful weight maintenance is through making positive lifestyle changes and staying consistent with those changes.
-It takes time to change lifelong patterns, so be patient with yourself.
+It takes time to change lifelong patterns, so be patient with yourself, and keep your workouts consistent with your Aaptiv app.
 And if you backslide, remember you can get back on track your next meal.